usegalaxy-eu/website/_posts/2020-07-19-drs_sars-cov-2-paper.md

 [Nanopores](https://nanoporetech.com) are an awesome technology!
 We already gained experiences with it in our [StreetScience](https://streetscience.community), where we show citizens and school kids what DNA sequencing is, how they can sequence with a USB-like device (Minion) and how they can analyze the data with [Galaxy](https://usegalaxy.eu).
 But Nanopores can also sequence RNAs, directly.
-Direct RNA sequencing (DRS) can detect RNA modification in high-throuhput!
+Direct RNA sequencing (DRS) can detect RNA modification in high-throughput!

 Wouldn't it be interesting to study the RNA modifications of SARS-CoV-2 and see if this helps in understanding SARS viruses?